wri/fw_teams/README.md

 make ssh     # `exit` to exit
 ```

-Here you should run commands such as `yarn add [package-name]` while developing locally.\
+Here you should run commands here just like you would if they were developing locally.
+For example, `yarn add [package-name]` `yarn remove [package-name]`
-`node_modules` within docker are synced with your local file system so your IDE's IntelliSense works.

 5 - To close Docker: